 PostgreSQL is the default database choice for many Python developers, including the Django team when testing the Django ORM.
 PostgreSQL is often viewed as more feature robust and stable when compared to MySQL, SQLServer and Oracle.
 All of those databases are reasonable choices.
 However, because PostgreSQL tends to be used by Python developers the drivers and example code for using the database tend to be better documented and contain fewer bugs for typical usage scenarios.
 If you try to use an Oracle database with Django, you'll see there is far less example code for that setup compared to PostgreSQL backend setups.

 PostgreSQL's open source license allows developers to operate one or more databases without licensing cost in their applications.
 The open source license operating model is much less expensive compared to Oracle or other proprietary databases, especially as replication and sharding become necessary at large scale.
 In addition, because so many people ranging from independent developers to multinational organizations use PostgreSQL, it's often easier to find developers with PostgreSQL experience than other relational databases.
+There is also ancedotal evidence that PostgreSQL fixes bugs faster than MySQL, although to be fair there has not been a comprehensive study comparing how the two projects handle defect resolution.

 To work with relational databases in Python you need to use a database driver, which is also referred to as a database connector.
-The most common driver library for working with PostgreSQL is psycopg2.
+The most common driver library for working with PostgreSQL is psycopg.
 There is a list of all drivers on the PostgreSQL wiki, including several libraries that are no longer maintained.
 If you're working with the asyncio Python stdlib module you should also take a look at the aiopg library which wraps psycopg2's asychronouos features together.

 To abstract the connection between tables and objects, many Python developers use an object-relational mapper (ORM) with to turn relational data from PostgreSQL into objects that can be used in their Python application.
 For example, while PostgreSQL provides a relational database and psycopg is the common database connector, there are many ORMs that can be used with varying web frameworks, as shown in the table below.